Salmon Confit: Make This Elegant Restaurant-Quality Dish in 20 Minutes

 Instructions

-- In a shallow bowl or rimmed plate, combine the lemon zest, chopped dill, coarse sea salt and maple sugar flakes.
-Mix well.
+- In a shallow bowl, combine lemon zest, dill, salt, and maple sugar.
+Mix well, squeezing with fingers to bruise herbs.

-- After that time, rinse the fillets under cold running water and pat dry.
+- Rinse salmon under cold water and pat completely dry.

-- Place the fish in an ovenproof dish that's just large enough to accommodate them and cover them completely with olive oil. (the larger the container, the more oil you will need)
+- Place in ovenproof dish and cover completely with olive oil.

 Nutrition